ibericode/mailchimp-for-wordpress/readme.txt

 == Screenshots ==

-1. A static sign-up form in the sidebar of the Twenty Fifteen theme.
+1. Create beautiful sign-up forms that blend in with your theme.
-2. Highly effective 1-click subscribe option in your comment, registration or other forms.
+2. Integrate with any other plugin out there.
-3. Use your own fields or use our Field Builder.
+3. Add a highly converting top bar form to your site.
-4. Integrations for many popular plugins.
+4. Style your form with our Styles Builder (premium feature).
-5. Don't know CSS?
-No worries, our Styles Builder will do the heavy lifting for you! **(Pro Feature)**
+5. Integrate your WooCommerce store with MailChimp (premium feature).
-6. Detailed statistics on which methods are generating the most subscribers. **(Pro Feature)**
+6. Dive into detailed sign-up statistics (premium feature).

 == Changelog ==